 Removed AntiVirus software still shows as installed?
 If Windows Security identifies old security software as still installed, see this post.
 You may have faced a situation where, even after uninstalling your old antivirus, firewall, or security software, your Windows Security Center continues to show it as still being installed.
 If you face this situation, you may want to try these troubleshooting steps.
 Action Center, previously known as Windows Security Center, monitors the security status of the computer.
 Before you begin, please back up the registry and create a system restore point.

 Removed AntiVirus software still shows as installed on Windows 11/10

 Windows identifies old security software as still installed

 1) Check Registry for residual keys

-his could happen because even after uninstalling the security software, it has left some remnants in your registry.
+This could happen because even after uninstalling the security software, it has left some remnants in your registry.
 Use its own standalone uninstallers to uninstall it completely.
-Else try a freeware registry cleaner like CCleaner and see if it helps.
+Otherwise try a freeware registry cleaner like CCleaner and see if it helps.

 Additionally, open the Windows Registry, search for its keys and delete them.
 Let’s say the product is named ABCAV product of XYZCO company, then do a Find / Find Next for both ABCAV and XYZCO, and delete such keys found.
 I am assuming that you do not have any other software of XYZCO company installed.

 2) Re-start the WMI Repository